Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 git checkout -b content
 ```

-Therewith, the source files (markdown, Pelican config, ...) in the `content branch` can be separated from the web content, that needs to be pushed to the `master branch` for GitHub Pages to automatically publish them.
+Therewith, the source files (markdown, Pelican config, ...) in the `content branch` can be separated from the web content, that needs to be pushed to the `master branch` for GitHub Pages to automatically publish them. :ok_hand:

 So let's set up Pelican!

 ## Install and Configure Pelican